 Cathy Haynes is a London-based artist, curator and writer.
-She is currently Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project for Spring/Summer 2014 (Stereochron.org).
-In 2013 she was Timekeeper in residence at the UCL Petrie Museum, where she created the exhibition A Storm Is Blowing.
-She is a founder faculty member and the former Curator at The School of Life.
+Most recently she was Chisenhale Gallery's artist in residence in Victoria Park, London, making Stereochron Island, an offsite research project throughout Spring/Summer 2014 (Stereochron.org).
+In 2013 she was Timekeeper in residence at the UCL Petrie Museum of Egyptian Archaeology, where she created the exhibition A Storm Is Blowing.
+She is a founding faculty member and the former Curator at The School of Life.
 Previously she was Curator for Art on the Underground, and Head of Interaction at Artangel.
 Cathy studied at Cambridge and Goldsmiths.

-For portrait images, click here.
+For portrait images, click here

-Cathy is regularly a guest speaker for cultural and academic bodies who've included D&AD, the Royal College of Art, the Leadership Programme at Oxford University's Saïd Business School, the Gerrit Rietveld Academy in Amsterdam, the National College of Art and Design in Dublin, the Irish Museum of Modern Art, How the Light Gets In philosophy festival in Hay, and the Hayward, Whitechapel and Serpentine Galleries.
+Cathy is regularly a guest speaker for cultural and academic bodies who've included D&AD, the Royal College of Art, the Leadership Programme at Oxford University's Saïd Business School, the Gerrit Rietveld Academy in Amsterdam, the National College of Art and Design in Dublin, the Irish Museum of Modern Art, How the Light Gets In philosophy festival in Hay, Dotmaker Tours, and the Hayward, Whitechapel and Serpentine Galleries.
 She has also been a guest contributor for the Digital Human and Human Zoo programmes on BBC Radio 4, the Weekly show on Monocle 24 Radio, and Robert Elms on BBC London.